jmduarte/combine/README.md

 * make the code nicer by applying __clang-format__ on the C++ code and formatting the Python code with __black__

 With version 1.0 of this fork, the code differs from the original only by the points listed above plus the removal of non-essantial files from the repository.
 It will be decided in the future if compatibility with the original will be kept or if the functionality will diverge to ensure a modern workflow, flexibility and ease of use.

+After version 1.0, the goals shifted a bit and with be outlined in the following.

+### Goals

 ## Installation